 For further analysis, Statistical Three Stars, Statistical Three Goats, and scoring chances, click after the jump…

 Headshots are a Canucks Army feature where we link to the day's freshest news, and other assorted Canucks web-goodies.
 If you've written a blogpost, produced a tribute video or birthed a clever .gif into existence - please e-mail Thom at firstname.lastname@example.org.

-A more detailed recap, chance data and the statistical three stars after the jump!
+A more thorough preview, underlying numbers and the three keys to the game after the jump!